xsdc/AppleStoreKataSolutions/DesignPatterns/Facade/Kata/FacadeKata.md

 # Facade Kata

-Before attempting the kata, read the article, the code, and tests.
+Before attempting the kata, read the article, code, and tests.

 Location of the files:

+- `DesignPatterns/Facade/Article/FacadeArticle.md`
+- `DesignPatterns/Facade/Article/FacadeArticleCode.swift`
-- `DesignPatterns/AppleStoreFacade/FacadeArticle.md`
+- `DesignPatterns/Facade/Article/FacadeArticleTests.swift`

+The tests can either be run via Xcode or the command line.

+To run them via Xcode:
+- The `DesignPatterns/Facade` package directory can be opened in Xcode with: File -> Open (⌘ + O)
+- Or by running the following command from the root directory: `xed DesignPatterns/Facade`

+To run them via the command line:
+- Navigate to the directory: `cd DesignPatterns/Facade`
+- Run the following command: `swift test`
+- To get an overview of the tests, run the following command: `swift test --list-tests`

+## Tasks

+Files:
-- `DesignPatterns/AppleStoreFacade/Sources/FacadeArticleCode.swift`
+- `DesignPatterns/Facade/Kata/FacadeKataCode.swift`
-- `DesignPatterns/AppleStoreFacade/Tests/FacadeArticleTests.swift`
+- `DesignPatterns/Facade/Kata/FacadeKataTests.swift`

-## Kata code and tests

 Use the `NotificationFacade` class to provide a simple interface for sending notifications.

 In the article, concurrency features are not used.
-The kata extends the article by expecting the notifications have the ability to run concurrently.
+The kata extends the article by expecting the notifications to have the ability to run concurrently.

-Files: `Sources/FacadeKataCode.swift` & `Tests/FacadeKataTests.swift`

 ### Task 1